The Ultimate Guide to EU GDPR Compliance

 - Pre-ticked boxes can’t be used for consent; they should include affirmative action, like ticking a box, to be considered as consent.

-- Consent request shouldn’t be placed among terms and conditions box and should be separately send to the user.
+- Consent request shouldn’t be placed among terms and conditions box and should be separately sent to the user.

 - Inform people clearly how they can withdraw their consent.

-- Always keep record of the consent and maintain an evidence of Who, When and How consented to your request.
-It’s essential to keep record to avoid penalty if the company has to prove the consent in future.
+- Always keep a record of the consent and maintain evidence of Who, When, and How consented to your request.
+It’s essential to keep a record to avoid the penalty if the company has to prove the consent in the future.

 Devising a foolproof consent request which won’t be categorized as GDPR non-compliance is a real challenge.
-Companies should keenly consider the above mentioned tips and take help of experts when planning a consent request.
+Companies should keenly consider the above-mentioned tips and take the help of experts when planning a consent request.

 What is a GDPR breach notification?

 After GDPR comes into effect on May 25th, organizations should be extra vigilant regarding data breaches and notifications.
 Under the new law, any unauthorized access to the personal data of the users or loss of personal data should be reported to a supervisory authority without any delay.

 Organizations, as soon as they become aware of a data breach, should notify concerned authorities within 72 hours, and if they’re unable to, they should give solid reasons for the delay.

 The data breach can result in compromising security and freedom of individuals, therefore the breach notification should clearly state